surma/surma.dev/content/things/streams-for-reactive-programming.md

 );
 ```

 Definitely too noisy to be practical.
-But does that warrant a completely new API with its own TC39 proposal?
-Maybe some sugar will be enough.

-### Observables _with_ streams

-To reduce the noise, I decided to write a little proof-of-concept library that models observables with streams as its underlying type.
+But with some minimal sugar we can achieve not only comparable terseness, but even comparable syntax.
+I decided to write a little proof-of-concept library that models observables with streams as its underlying type.
 Not only would this be a fun exercise, but it will allow me to explore the differences between RxJS’ take on observables and mine.
 It’s called [`observables-with-streams`][ows] (or “ows”) and published as a package npm.

 With this library in place, the above example can be simplified: